Skip to main content

 Pick up the redirect

-After the verification finishes, the user is sent to redirect_url if you supplied one.
+After the Kayle check finishes, the user is sent to redirect_url if you supplied one.
 The redirect carries the session ID so you can match the browser back to the result you received over the webhook.
+Kayle’s result is not your final access, onboarding, or eligibility decision.

 If you don’t supply a redirect URL, the user will be shown a button that closes the page.